-- How to Write the Common Application Essays 2017-2018 - March 25, 2017
+- How to Write the Yale University Application Essays 2017-2018 - August 15, 2017

 How to Write the Hamilton College Essay 2016-2017

 With excellent facilities and dedicated faculty and resources, students are able to receive a personalized approach and work closely alongside their professors.
 Despite lingering complaints about the heavy workload and heavier snowfall, students are genuinely very happy with life at Hamilton.
 There are a plethora of summer research and internship opportunities, and over 42 majors to choose from across 51 areas of study.

 If you believe Hamilton is the place for you, be sure you understand the following guidelines as you tackle their sole supplementary prompt.

 While the primary criteria for admission are academic achievement, intellectual promise, and community engagement, Hamilton also seeks to admit candidates who are a good fit with the programs and experiences offered by the College.
 Please take this opportunity (in 100-250 words) to tell us about your interest in Hamilton and, in particular, why you believe it is a place where you can thrive.
 Be open.
 Be honest.
 Be brief.

-Note that they are looking for candidates who are a good fit with the programs and experiences offered – they want you to be specific, and recognize that this is a true “Why school” essay.
-Chances are they will notice you are being generic if you say something on the lines of “this place has great academics and a beautiful campus,” so be specific, do your research, and give candid reasons as to why you are a strong fit with Hamilton.
+Note that they are looking for candidates that are a good fit with the programs and experiences offered – they want you to be specific, and recognize that this is a true “Why this school?” essay.
+Chances are they will notice you are being generic if you say something along the lines of “this place has great academics and a beautiful campus,” so be specific, do your research, and give candid reasons as to why you are a strong fit for Hamilton.

 Although you don’t have too much space to elaborate, and they do specifically request a brief essay, be sure to mention specific programs and classes at Hamilton you would take a part in to show that you have invested time in learning about the school.
 In addition, address how the campus and area will enrich your student experience, how you might take advantage of the Nesbitt-Johnston Writing Center, how you might join an Off-Campus Study, etc.